Jonathan India Player Props: Reds vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.50 team ERA that ranks 20th among all MLB pitching staffs.
+- The Dodgers' 4.51 team ERA ranks 21st among all MLB pitching staffs.

-- The Dodgers surrender the seventh-fewest home runs in baseball (112 total, 1.1 per game).
+- Dodgers pitchers combine to surrender the eighth-fewest home runs in baseball (114 total, 1.1 per game).

+- Sheehan makes the start for the Dodgers, his seventh of the season.
+He is 3-1 with a 6.75 ERA and 22 strikeouts in 29 1/3 innings pitched.

-- In his last outing on Saturday against the Texas Rangers, the righty went six innings, allowing three earned runs while surrendering seven hits.
+- In his most recent outing on Sunday against the Texas Rangers, the righty threw 3 2/3 innings, allowing eight earned runs while surrendering eight hits.

-- In 10 games this season, the 24-year-old has put up an ERA of 4.28, with 8.7 strikeouts per nine innings.
-Opponents are hitting .236 against him.
+- The 23-year-old has put together a 6.75 ERA and 6.8 strikeouts per nine innings in six games this season, while giving up a batting average of .243 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.